 Join Captain Bobby, who has more than 30 years of fishing and boating experience, as you head out on the Atlantic Ocean aboard the Sea Eagle to find one or more humpback whales.
 Other ocean wildlife may be spotted, including sea turtles and dolphins.

 Cost: $75 (adult), $50 (children 12 and younger)

 905 NJ-35, Belmar, NJ 07719

 Queen Mary Party Fishing Boat & Charters

-This three-hour trip billed as an afternoon whale, dolphin, and bird-watching cruise, takes place on the “Queen of the Fleet” with indoor seating and a spacious top deck viewing area.
-Queen Mary has food and drinks available onboard.
+This three-hour trip takes place on the “Queen of the Fleet” with indoor seating, a spacious top deck, and food and drinks available on board.
 Plan to bring a big crowd with you—there is a 14-person minimum required, and while this sailing is geared toward families who may not have cruised on the ocean, it’s not recommended for children younger than 4 years old.

 415 Broadway, Point Pleasant Beach, NJ 08742

 Daily through October, with select dates in November and December.